-After 11 years of parenting and 47 years of living, I’ve learned that the unchecked pursuit of perfection is to be avoided at all costs.
+After 11 years of parenting and 47 years of living, I’ve learned to avoid the unchecked pursuit of perfection at all costs.
 Now, I don’t love everything about being an older mom (less energy being one of those things), but letting go of the idea that you need to be Supermom is definitely a perk of being older.

 There’s a lot that I wish someone had told me when I was in the trenches with my babies.